 Although the production and consumption of hydrogen presents opportunities for the State of Colorado in a decarbonized future, significant barriers to the deployment of hydrogen still exist.
 E3 concludes its analysis with a roadmap and recommendations to the state to successfully deploy hydrogen as a low-carbon fuel in the next fifteen years.
 Among other recommendations, this roadmap calls for the creation of a Colorado Hydrogen Plan with concrete actions for the deployment of hydrogen, development of pilot projects related to the use of hydrogen in electric and gas infrastructure, and investigation into regional early-deployment hydrogen hubs.

-The full report, including opportunities and barriers to success, can be found here.
+The full report, including opportunities and barriers to success, can be found on the Colorado Energy Office site linked above and on the E3 site.
 E3’s Niki Lintmeijer, Mengyao Yuan, Anthony Fratto, John Stevens, Tory Clark, and Amber Mahone contributed to the study.